Special Technologies

 Battery Life Information

 Portable electronic equipment consumes power as Amps (Amperes) at various rates depending upon the type of equipment and what types of functions are being used.
-In general physical motion (motors), heat and bright light consume more power than low light and solely electronic functions without motors.

-Hours Life = AmpHrs / Amps x .60
+Hours = AmpHrs / Amps x .60

 If you only know the wattage of a device you may calculate Amps for estimation purposes using: